CatalinFeticu/AutomatedTests/README.md

 # Run the tests

-Use the coomand "pytest ./testCases"
+Use the command "pytest ./testCases"